- PROFESSOR Medicine, Hematology and Medical Oncology

 1. Colon cancer prevention: Colon cancer is the third leading cause of cancer death for both men and women in the United States.
 Preventing this disease through the development of novel agents, many of them derived from naturally occurring compounds, is an area of specific interest.
 These compounds are undergoing testing both in the laboratory and in pilot clinical trials.

-5. Clinical and Translational Research: Dr. Holcombe’s major focus has been on the development of hypothesis-driven, investigator-initiated trials in the area of gastrointestinal malignancies.
-Currently, Dr. Holcombe has several clinical trials in development for the treatment of patients with colon cancer, including one supported by an NIH R21 grant for which he holds an IND from the FDA.
+3. Clinical and Translational Research: Dr. Holcombe’s major focus has been on the development of hypothesis-driven, investigator-initiated trials in the area of gastrointestinal malignancies.
+Currently, Dr. Holcombe has several clinical trials in development for the treatment of patients with colon cancer and other gastrointestinal malignancies.

 - Genistein Combined with FOLFOX or FOLFOX-Avastin for treatment of Metastatic Colorectal Cancer: Phase I/II Pilot Study